Comments: This is a Premium Pet Fish, and we never see Premium Bettas like these in any of the live fish stores or the online stores that we visit.

 Popularity: Betta Fish are a long-long time favorite, and are probably the most popular pet fish.

-As is the case with many aquarium fish, Betta Fish are hybrids, whose ancestors include Betta splendens, but also include Betta imbellis, and another Betta species that is probably undescribed at this time.
+As is the case with many aquarium fish, Betta Fish are hybrids, whose ancestors include Betta splendens and also include Betta imbellis plus at least one other Betta species that's probably undescribed at this time.

 Don't worry about Bettas being hybrids.
-They are wonderful pet fish.
+They're wonderful pet fish.

-Variations: There are many-many variations of color, pattern, and fin shape.
+Variations: There are many-many variations in the colors, patterns, and fin shapes.

 Click here for a lot more information about keeping and caring for Betta Fish, including a picture gallery.